jskz/golem/README.md

 ## Overview

-Golem is a from-scratch attempt at a Diku-like MUD implemented with [Go](https://golang.org/) in 2021.
+Golem is a from-scratch attempt at a Diku-like MUD implemented with Go.

 ## Build Status